Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Tensor network simulations

 In summary, there are three crucial parameters for the convergence study presented in Tab.~\ref{tab:conv8x8}, i.e., the bond dimension $\chi$, the time step $dt$ of the evolution, and the range of interactions $\ri$ included in the Hamiltonian, where $\ri = \rg + \doff$ is tuned via $\doff$.
 To prove convergence, we validate the infidelity of the final states obtained by two different parameters $p_1$ and $p_2$ for either $\chi$, $dt$, or $\doff$ and their effect on the fidelity with the perfect GHZ state, i.e.,

 The intermediate regime with a limited amount of crosstalk is the most meaningful for the convergence study.
-In the limit of small $\rg$, we are far away from a working algorithm.
+In the limit of small $\rg$, the compiler produces as expected circuits with low fidelity and a convergence study in this regime does not require long-range interactions to the same extent as in the parameter regime suggested by us as $\rs$ in Sec.~\ref{sec:parallel}.
 The circuit in the limit of large $\rg$ has no crosstalk and matches the GHZ state up to the accumulated errors of a CZ; this scenario does not challenge the convergence with regard to the bond dimension nor the radius $\ri$.
 Therefore, we check convergence for the $8 \times 8$ grid for $\rg = \sqrt{10} \al$ as well as $\rg = \rs = \sqrt{16} \al$, where both $\mathcal{C}(p_{1}, p_{2})$ and $\Delta_{\mathcal{F}}(p_{1}, p_{2})$ stay below a $10^{-3}$ level for increasing the bond dimension $\chi$ by fifty percent, decreasing the time step by a factor of $10$, and increasing $\ri$ by four lattice spacings $a$, except for one data point for $\rg = \sqrt{10} \al$.
 One additional intermediate data point is shown for comparison.
 If we compare $\mathcal{C}(p_{1}, p_{2})$ and $\Delta_{\mathcal{F}}(p_{1}, p_{2})$ to the infidelities of Fig.~\ref{fig:effects_rydberg}b), the numerical error stays about one order of magnitude below the corresponding infidelities for $\rg = \sqrt{10} \al$ and $\rg = \sqrt{16} \al$, respectively.
 Hence, we consider the results converged on the relevant order of magnitude and use $\chi = 12$, $dt = 0.001 \mu\mathrm{s}$, and $\doff = 2 \al$ for all simulations.